600maan/HospitalNET/hospitalnet-contract/README.md

 ## hospitalnet-contract
-***hospitalnet-contract*** is the Smart Contract which facilitates the create, read and update operations of patient's Medical Records on blockchain.
+***hospitalnet-contract*** is the Smart Contract which facilitates the create, read and update operations of patient's medical records on blockchain.
 It also emits events for medical records create and update operations under topic createMedicalrecord and updateMedicalRecord

 ## Requirement's
 1. Visual Studio Code (1.38)